yonatangross/yonatangross/README.md

 - 🐱‍🏍 I’m currently working on the [Gaming store project](https://github.com/yonatangross/GamingStore)

-- 🎓 I'm a Computer Science student (in an evening program, graduating in July 2021)

 - 💪 I'm a self-taught, continuously searching for greater challenges.

 <hr />